 Understand the bounce rate

 If your site’s visitors’ bounce rate is too high, it means they are finding the content compelling or the landing page is not optimized.
 For example, your visitors bouncing off the landing page could indicate a mismatch between the content in your email and the page it is leading.
+While the focus is on content and SEO, security is another important factor.
+Consider getting a VPS to keep your hosting safe and under control.

 10 Email Marketing Strategies That Drive Website Traffic (With Examples)